fragaria/karmen-docs/docs/faq.md

 Auto discovery uses the arp-scan.
 See more info in the [printers](printers.md?id=automatic-printer-discovery) section.

-## How can I add a password protected Octoprint?
+## How can I add a password protected OctoPrint?

 OctoPrint's protected instances can be communicated with by using an API token that you can add to each printer on its settings screen.
-See [Adding an OctoPrint device](printers.md?id=adding-an-octoprint-device) entry for further information.
+See [Using OctoPrint access control](printers.md?id=using-octoprint-access-control) entry for further information.

 ## Can I run more Karmen instances on a single machine?